CorySimon/CorySimon.github.io/_posts/articles/2015-03-04-parallel-jobs-in-bash.md

 The solution is not elegant, and I haven't implemented this yet.
 [This post](http://prll.sourceforge.net/shell_parallel.html) has a rather complicated Bash code to keep the cores busy by submitting a new job as soon as one of the simulations finish.

-**UPDATE** As pointed out in the comments, [GNU Parllel](https://www.gnu.org/software/parallel/) makes running jobs in parallel *much* easier.
-You can install GNU Parallel in Ubuntu with `sudo apt-get parallel`.
+**UPDATE** As pointed out in the comments, [GNU Parallel](https://www.gnu.org/software/parallel/) makes running jobs in parallel *much* easier.
+You can install GNU Parallel in Ubuntu with `sudo apt-get install parallel`.
 Now, running jobs in parallel is as easy as:

 {% highlight bash %}
 #!/bin/bash